 “I didn’t know I’d made the squad for the World Cup until I got a text from one of the coaches to let me know,” he told The Rugby Paper.

-“I was happy after the Six Nations where I played against and and the U18s tournament went great too.
-But it's pretty cool to be in the U20s despite being so young.
+“I was happy after the Six Nations where I played against Scotland and Italy and the U18s tournament went great too.
+But it’s pretty cool to be in the U20s despite being so young.

 “I learnt so much from being around older players.
 The biggest thing for me was in terms of leadership with guys like Zach Mercer, Max Malins or Josh Caulfield.
 I just watch how they do things and I then try to take it with me when I got back with the U18s.